 Spring is prime time to instill in your kids a love of the outdoors, but if you’re bringing a little human without a fully formed skeleton or even a sense of balance into the wild, you’re both going to need some gear.
 Fortunately, you don’t need much to keep kids safe and comfortable while they get sweaty and covered in mud.

-If you’re considering going for a hike and bringing a little human with you, one without a fully formed skeleton or even a sense of balance, you’ll probably need a bit more equipment than usual.
-To make things easier, here’s a filtered rundown of everything you should consider, a product cross-section of the best reviewed and most reasonably priced.
-Just remember, your kids aren’t going to the opera, they’re going to get sweaty and covered in mud so you don’t need much.
+If you’re considering going hiking and bringing your kid with you, who doesn’t have a fully formed skeleton or even a sense of balance, you’ll probably need a bit more equipment than usual.
+To make things easier, here’s a rundown of everything you should consider on the hike: a product cross-section of the best-reviewed and inexpensive kids hiking gear.
+Just remember, your kids aren’t going to the opera, they’re going to get sweaty and covered in mud, so you don’t need much.

 There are three popular carriers in the Poco line, but the Premium comes with a few choice extras, like a detachable day pack and a diaper changing pad.
 It’s rated for kids up to 48 pounds, so you can carry them long after you hoped they’d be walking the whole way on their own.

 The E-Case eSeries 9 is large enough for most full sized smartphones and is waterproof down to one meter.
 The polyurethane window lets you use a touchscreen without removing the phone, so when your kid throws it in the river, you can dive in and snap some photos of his goofy grin while you’re still floating in the water.

 EasyAcc Power Bank

 A fully charged phone is always a good idea on hikes, but you’re liable to eat the battery up capturing all the adorableness in photos.
 The EasyAcc is compatible with (and smaller than) most phones, so it packs easily and ensures you can snap or GPS to your heart’s content without going dark.